opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 - `cluster.follower_lag.timeout` (Time unit) - The amount of time the elected cluster manager waits to receive acknowledgements for cluster state updates from lagging nodes.
 Default is `90s`.
 If a node does not successfully apply the cluster state update within this period of time, it is considered to have failed and is removed from the cluster.

-- `cluster.publish.timeout` (Time unit) - The amount of time the cluster manager waits for each cluster state update to be completely published to all nodes, unless `discovery.type` is set to `single-node`.
+- `cluster.publish.timeout` (Time unit): The amount of time that the cluster manager waits for each cluster state update to be completely published to all nodes, unless `discovery.type` is set to `single-node`.
 Default is `30s`.

 ## Cluster-level CAT response limit settings